11 min read

 THOUGH I VIOLENTLY resisted (see what I did there?) taking any pharmaceuticals until last year, the three kinds of meds I’m on now feel better than no meds.
 Prazosin, to my great surprise, cut the length and frequency of my flashbacks by probably 90 percent almost as soon as I started taking it.
 My new gabapentin regimen is an experiment, like everything else in life.
 You don’t know how you’re going to feel about an experience until you know.
 I don’t know who I’m going to be without constant suffering.

-What I do know is that right now, for me, 300 mg feels better than 100 mg, and three times a day is better for me than two.
+What I do know is that right now, for me, 300 mg feels better than 100 mg, and three times a day is better than two.
 I feel less compelled to drink, which I prefer to do because I like it rather than because I need a fucking break from my own brain.
 Recently, I was lying in the squish and suddenly realized that I couldn’t remember the last time I’d thought about killing myself.
-It might have been only a week or so (?), but for me, it’s remarkable to not have a strong and very recent recollection of not wanting to be alive.
+It might have been only a week or so, but for me, it’s remarkable to not have a strong and very recent recollection of not wanting to be alive.

 The pharmacist at the local Walmart knows me by name now, that’s how often I roll up in there.
 I know hers, too, and that she has a granddaughter whose school wrestling team went to the championships this year; that she’s a fan of a farmers market an hour away; that she went to see Sir Mix-a-Lot (!) when he played nearby. (“Do you know who I’m talking about?” she asked, her grey-haired bun a little loose toward the end of the day. “‘I like big butts and I cannot lie’?”)
 My PCP believes there is a sweet spot of medication somewhere where I have the energy and ability to do whatever I want.
 But I’m finally starting to let go of wanting to be able to be someone different, someone else.